Energy, Transport and Environment

 From an energy consumption standpoint, the efficient and sustainable use of natural resources implies a reduction in the amount of energy required to provide products and services.
 ITACA has substantial experience in the optimization of industrial heating processes through the use of microwave technology, low-power sensing sensors, energy harvesting and smart grid/smart metering systems.

 Digital technologies are transforming vehicles and how we interact with them, and are reshaping city transport infrastructure.
-ITACA has expertise in traffic control systems, safety and reliability in vehicles and vehicular networks, and unmanned autonomous vehicles support in the area of underwater positioning and vehicle communications.
+ITACA has expertise in traffic control systems, air traffic management, safety and reliability in vehicles and vehicular networks, and unmanned autonomous vehicles support in the area of underwater positioning and vehicle communications.

 According to the European Comission, social innovations are new ideas that meet social needs, create social relationships and form new collaborations.
 These innovations can be products, services or models that address unmet needs more effectively.
 ITACA is involved in several EU projects in this area with a strong collaboration with the IDEAS Institute, the entity that promotes and develops entrepreneurship at the UPV.